Connectedness principle for $3$-folds in characteristic $p>5$: Proof of the main statement

-Since $(Y',B \subs Y'.)$ is plt, we know that each irreducible component of $B \subs Y'. \sups =1.$ is normal.
+Since $(Y',B \subs Y'.)$ is plt and $Y'$ is $\mathbb{Q}$-factorial, each irreducible component of $B_{Y'}^{=1}$ is normal by \cite{BMP+}*{Corollary 7.17}.
 Since neither component contains any fiber, the induced morphism to $Z$ is finite and birational.
 As $Z$ is normal, this is an isomorphism.
 So, condition (3) in Definition \ref{def p1 link} is satisfied.

+Since $h$ is a Mori fiber space and it has two disjoint sections, which are necessarily relatively ample, $h$ is equidimensional of relative dimension 1.
+Since the generic point of $Z$ has characteristic 0 or strictly greater than 5, and the generic fiber of $g$ has two distinct rational points, it follows that the generic fiber is isomorphic to $\pr 1.$.
+Thus, (5) follows.